 Currently, our podiatry service is available within the inpatient wards of the ANCHOR Unit, one day a week, for any patient experiencing problems with their feet or lower limbs.

-Appointments are available for ANCHOR patients within Ward 112 and Ward 114 at ARI.
-Please speak to a member of our wellbeing team (look out for the people in red T-shirts) to book your appointment.
+Please speak to a member of our wellbeing team (look out for the staff in red polos) or email us by tapping the button below to book your appointment.